Estrogen-Rocks/estrogen-rocks.github.io/fem.md

 description: How to girlmode.
 permalink: /fem/
 ---
-All of these guides involve continuous improvement, trial-and-error, and perseverance.
+These guides involve continuous improvement, trial-and-error, and perseverance.
 You won't get it 100% perfect the first time, and **that's okay.**

 ### Rome wasn't built in a day, but they were laying bricks every hour.